 The project starts with preparation in Casablanca, moves into the desert for filming, and closes with concerts back in Morocco and Mannheim.

-Protectors of the Earth in Morocco
+Protectors of the Earth

 The Project by the numbers